fiduswriter/fiduswriter-gitrepo-export/README.rst

 3. In your configuration.py file, add "github_export" and "allauth.socialaccount.providers.github" to ``INSTALLED_APPS``.

 4. Set up github as one of the connected login options.
-See instructions here: https://django-allauth.readthedocs.io/en/latest/providers.html#github
+See instructions here: https://django-allauth.readthedocs.io/en/latest/providers.html#github .
+The callback URL will be in the format https://DOMAIN.NAME/api/github/github/login/callback/

 5. In your configuration.py file, make sure to add repo rights for the github connector like this::